reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easier-operator.md

 follow [these steps](https://argoproj.github.io/argo-events/installation/#cluster-wide-installation).
 To keep things very simple, we'll go with the cluster-wide installation for now.

+NOTE: make sure you _only_ follow the "Cluster-wide Installation" steps, there are three of them.
+Skip the "Namespace Installation".

 ### 2. Install Argo Workflows

 Follow [these steps](https://argoproj.github.io/argo-workflows/quick-start/).
 Why do we